mattclay/ansible-hacking/README.md

 Run lxc-bootstrap.sh on LXD images in parallel.
 Each image will be tested with both the os and pip bootstrap comands.

+## lxc-parallel-test.sh
+Run lxc-test.sh on LXD containers in parallel.

 ## osx-parallels-test.sh
 Start a new Parallels VM for a specific version of OS X.
 Stops and deletes the VM if it already exists.